Who was Krishnamacharya and what are the common yoga styles in Krishnamacharya Lineage?

-Yes, you might never heard of Tirumalai Krishnamacharya, but he is the person who probably invented your yoga.
-Whether you love to practice the energetic sequences of Larry Schultz Rocket Yoga or the more therapeutic Vina yoga, they all stem from one person—Tirumalai Krishnamacharya.
+Yes, you might never heard of Sri Tirumalai Krishnamacharya but it is a pretty good chance that the style yoga that you practice has its roots from Krishnamacharya, "father of modern yoga".
+Whether you love to practice the energetic sequences of Larry Schultz Rocket Yoga or the more therapeutic Vina yoga, they all stem from one person -Tirumalai Krishnamacharya (Nov 18, 1888 – Feb 28, 1989)

 Tirumalai Krishnamacharya is considered as the father of today’s modern and physical yoga that is practiced in the west.
-Tirumalai Krishnamacharya never taught yoga in the west, but most of his disciples moved to the west.
-And, they succeeded in spreading yoga practice—this is according to the yoga journal.
+Krishnamacharya never taught yoga in the west, but most of his disciples took yoga to the there.

-Krishnamacharya was the pioneer of perfecting yoga postures, sequencing the postures optimally, and giving healing value to every asana.
-One notable thing about him is that he combined pranayama and asana, and made these postures an essential part of meditation.
+He was the pioneer of perfecting yoga postures, sequencing the postures optimally, and giving healing value to every asana.
+One notable thing about him is that he combined asanas and pranayama in his yoga teaching

 Even though Tirumalai Krishnamacharya died almost a decade ago, his legacy still exists.
 This article will guide you to the common yoga styles in Krishnamacharya lineage.